Rangers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have won 67.9% of the games this season when they were the moneyline favorite (19-9).
+- The Rangers have put together a 20-9 record in games they were favored on the moneyline (winning 69% of those games).

-- When playing as moneyline favorites with odds of -140 or shorter, Texas has a 16-5 record (winning 76.2% of its games).
+- Texas has gone 15-3 when it has played as moneyline favorites with odds of -155 or shorter (83.3% winning percentage).

-- The Rangers have an implied moneyline win probability of 58.3% in this matchup.
+- The implied moneyline probablility for this matchup gives the Rangers a 60.8% chance to win.

-- Texas has played in 52 games with a set over/under, and have combined with its opponents to go over the total 30 times (30-20-2).
+- In the 53 games in which oddsmakers have set an over/under for Texas, it has combined with opponents to go over the total 31 times (31-20-2).

-- The Rangers have a 4-1-0 record against the spread this season (covering 80% of the time).
+- The Rangers have covered 83.3% of their games this season, going 5-1-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.